jbclements/3x3-last-layer-simple-simple/README.md

 3) permute the four remaining corner pieces, and
 4) orient the four remaining corner pieces.

-Each of these can be accomplished with a single algorinthm (sequence).
+Each of these can be accomplished with a single algorithm (sequence).
 I'd like to emphasize here that my only metric here is "least memorization".
 I don't care at all about speed, I'm just showing what I believe to be the method that requires the least memorization.

 Also, as you'll see, my approach is going to lean very heavily on your own ability to observe & discover.